surveyjs/survey-creator/docs/toolbox.md

 ## Full and Compact Modes

-Toolbox supports full mode (illustrated above) and compact mode.
+The toolbox supports full mode (illustrated above) and compact mode.
 In compact mode, element names are hidden.
 To see an individual element name, a user should move the mouse pointer over the element icon.

 <img src="./images/survey-creator-toolbox-compact.png" alt="Survey Creator - Toolbox in compact mode" width="50%">

-Toolbox switches between the modes automatically based on available width.
+The toolbox switches between the modes automatically based on available width.
 Specify the [`forceCompact`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#forceCompact) property if you want the toolbox to always use a specific mode:

 ```js
 // Compact mode